 |Check your COVID-19 vaccine record||Personal data provided in order to identify you and retrieve your COVID-19 vaccine history.||Details of your COVID-19 vaccine history|

 |Other user research||Personal data you choose to provide when taking part in voluntary research activities.||None|

 |Organisational Data Service (ODS) codes||An ODS code is a unique number used to identify health and social care organisations, including GP surgeries.
 We may collect an ODS code if you raise a technical issue with the NHS App team, which is then stored outside of the NHS account in an issue management system.||None|

 6. How NHS Digital uses your personal data and why

 The processing of your personal data is necessary to provide you with NHS account services and ensure the functionality of your NHS account works.

 The organisation that is the controller and/or processor of your personal data will depend on the information in question.

 We may need to share your personal information if we are required to do so by law.

-6.1 Personal data for which NHS Digital is the controller within the scope of the NHS App
+6.1 Personal data for which NHS Digital is the controller within the scope of your NHS account

 |Category of information||Legal basis for using this data||Retention period|